darusik/adl_2020w/README.md

 ![Artificial data](/images/introduction/masks.png)

-Thereby, there are two ways to improve presented results: either implement a new face recognition algorithm that will overperform existing ones or create a more realistic dataset, which can help current approaches to make more precise predictions.
+Thereby, there are two ways to improve presented results: either implement a new face recognition algorithm that will outperform existing ones or create a more realistic dataset, which can help current approaches to make more precise predictions.
 Since data collection is always the initial step of solving any Deep Learning problem, we focus our attention on proper dataset creation.